BirdeeHub/make_minesweeper_tutorial/app/README.md

 choco install oracle17jdk
 ```

-for linux, search for JDK in your package manager.
+for linux, search for JDK in your package manager, e.g. sudo apt search jdk or: sudo apt search default-jdk

+then install 17 if available, otherwise whatever you can find.

 you will need 16+ for JPackage to be easy.